House of Representatives (Netherlands): Historical compositions

 Historically, there have been 100 seats in the House of Representatives.
 In 1956, this number was increased to 150, at which it remains today.

 To give an overview of the history of the House of Representatives, the figure on the right shows the seat distribution in the House from the first general elections after World War II (1946) to the most recent election.
-The left-wing parties are located towards the bottom, while the Christian parties are located in the centre, and the right-wing parties towards the top.
+The left-wing parties are located towards the bottom, while the Christian parties are located in the center, and the right-wing parties towards the top.
 Occasionally, single-issue (or narrow-focus) parties have arisen, and these are shown at the extreme top.
 Vertical lines indicate general elections.
 Although these are generally held every four years, the resulting coalition governments do not always finish their term without a government crisis, which is often followed by new elections.

 Current composition

-The general election of 2021 was held on Wednesday, 17 March 2021.

-Unrepresented vote

-The small fraction of voters, which were not represented by any party in the House of Representatives of the Netherlands despite valid vote, is increasing.
-The unrepresented vote fraction is shown below:
+The composition of the House of Representatives as of the 2025 general election is shown in the table below.